-The Fitbit Versa 3 finally fixes our biggest gripe about the Versa line of smartwatches.
-The Versa 3 now comes with integrated GPS to track – in real time – the pace and distance of your walks, runs, bike rides or hikes if you choose to leave your phone behind, which has earned it the top spot in our roundup of the best Fitbits.
+The Fitbit Versa 3 has finally fixed our biggest gripe about the Versa line of smartwatches, and we can recommend it as a great buy.
+Depending on price, we've even ranked it above the Fitbit Sense in our list of the Best Fitbits, earning the top spot.
+The Versa 3 now comes with integrated GPS to track – in real time – the pace and distance of your walks, runs, bike rides or hikes if you choose to leave your phone behind.

 While that’s definitely a step up from the Versa 2, as is the larger and truly gorgeous display, there are still little things about the Versa 3 that make it oh-so-frustratingly-close to being one of the best wearables on the market.